alexf91/Tempy/README.md

 ```

 The parser variable is required and is used to pass arguments to the template.
-In the template, the variables are accessible through the dictionary variable
+These variables are accessible in the template.
-`arguments`.

 Filenames can also be set through arguments by using a Python format string
 as the filename during template definition.